KrizzaX/Biomedical-Graph-Database/README.md

 ## About the Project

-This project was completed as part of a computer science course.
+This project was completed as part of Big Data Technology course.
 The goal was to work with biomedical network data using graph and key-value databases and build an interface for querying the results.